 If you’ve got a heart for adventure, the American Southwest will more than satisfy.

 Steeped in geological and human history, the desert southwest is a treat for adventurers and travelers alike.
 With an abundance of hiking trails, single-track, and world class climbing, it’s about time we all started planning a trip to canyon country.
-Keep in mind these tips for the arid and sometimes volatile desert landscape.
+Keep these Southwestern travel tips in mind for the arid and sometimes volatile desert landscape.

 Check the Weather

 If there’s one thing Canyon Country is notorious for it’s flash flooding.
 Most marked trailheads heed warnings for flash flood potential, and it’s serious business.
 In the most rare scenarios, a storm can begin two or three hours east or west of the desert, and trickle down to the slot canyons without much (if any) warning.
-Check out a ranger station to receive updates on flood potential for the day of your hike.
+Local ranger stations will have the most up to date Southwestern travel tips, so check one out to receive updates on flood potential for the day of your hike.

 Take a Map